sjbrown/1kfa/mod_guide_table.md

 Ludic Listening is attentively observing player behavior to determine what kinds of experiences, emotions, and story rhythms resonate with your group in real time.
-It’s not about reading minds or surveying preferences in advance -- it's about learning through play.
+It's not a mysterious talent only few are born with, and it's not a dry post-session survey.
+It's applying straightforward, specific attention during play.

 *Ludic* is Latin for "of or relating to play."
 Ludic Listening means paying attention to how other players play -- and letting that shape how